 State Authorization, Distance Education, and Professional Licensure

 The New York State Education Department (NYSED) recently approved Rochester Institute of Technology’s (RIT) application for participation in the State Authorization Reciprocity Agreement (SARA).
 The State Authorization Reciprocity Agreement (SARA) is a national initiative that increases student access to distance education courses and programs while maintaining compliance with state regulations.
 To learn more about SARA, visit the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-To file a formal complaint visit NC-SARA Complaint Procedures.
+See the complaint process for students who have a consumer protection complaint regarding a distance education program at RIT.
 The following consumer information and associated institutional policies are designed to inform both prospective and current RIT students.

 Distance Education